Vin Scully: Dodgers (1950–2016)

 "It's time for Dodger baseball!
 Hi, everybody, and a very pleasant good afternoon/evening to you, wherever you may be."

 — — Scully's signature introduction to Dodger games.

 Brooklyn (1950–1957)

-After Ernie Harwell left the Dodgers' radio and television booths for the crosstown Giants before the 1950 season, Scully replaced Harwell, joining Barber and Connie Desmond.
+After Ernie Harwell left the Dodgers' radio and television booths for the crosstown Giants before the 1950 season, Scully replaced him, joining Barber and Connie Desmond.

 When Barber got into a salary dispute with World Series sponsor Gillette prior to the 1953 World Series, Scully took Barber's spot in the NBC television booth, becoming the youngest person to broadcast a World Series (a record that stands to this day).
 After Barber subsequently left the Dodgers to work for the New York Yankees beginning in 1954, Scully became the team's principal announcer, working with Desmond (1954–56), André Baruch (1954–55), Al Helfer (1955–57), and Jerry Doggett (1957).
 Scully was in the booth when the Brooklyn Dodgers won the 1955 World Series, their only championship in Brooklyn.
 He announced Dodgers games in Brooklyn until 1957, after which the club moved to Los Angeles.